dlmiles/ttihp0p2-muldiv8/docs/info.md

-Due to the limited total IOs available at the external TT interface it is necessary to clock the project and setup UI\_IN[0] to load each of the 2 8-bit input registers.
+Due to the limited total IOs available at the external TT interface it is necessary to clock the project and setup UI\_IN[0] to load each of the 2 8-bit input registers that are the inputs to the multiply or divider function.

-The input side uses latches to capture, which means during the appropiate phase CLK (high) and ADDR state, it alternatively opens/closes, the data is becomes captured into the latches at the CLK NEGEDGE.
-During the whole time it is open and closed it is providing the data into the appropiate input side of both MUL and DIV units (which are seperate logic modules).
+The input side uses latches to capture, which means during the appropiate phase CLK (high) and ADDR state, it alternatively opens/closes, the data then becomes captured into the latches at the CLK NEGEDGE.
+During the whole time it is open and closed it is providing the data into the appropiate input side of both MUL and DIV units (which are separate logic modules).

 The result becomes immediately available (after propagation and ripple settling time) at the outputs.
 While the latch it open, maybe artificially